-4.5 Developing Complex Programs
+Developing Complex Programs 4.5

-To develop and use more complex procedures it will be useful to learn a few techniques that will help you understand what is going on when your procedures are evaluated (and fix problems when things are not working as intended).
-It is very rare for a first attempt to create a program to be completely correct, even for an expert programmer.
-Instead, it is best to build programs incrementally, by building and testing small components one at a time.
+To develop and use more complex procedures it will be useful to learn some helpful techniques for understanding what is going on when procedures are evaluated.
+It is very rare for a first version of a program to be completely correct, even for an expert programmer.
+Wise programmers build programs incrementally, by writing and testing small components one at a time.

 The process of fixing broken programs is known as debugging.
-The name debugging comes from the early days of computing when real bugs in the machine could cause problems.
-The key to debugging effectively is to be systematic and thoughtful.
+The key to debugging debugging effectively is to be systematic and thoughtful.
 It is a good idea to take notes to keep track of what you have learned and what you have tried.
 Thoughtless debugging can be very frustrating, and is unlikely to lead to a correct program.